librarianrafia/cv/index.md

 ## Currently

-Rafia Mirza is currently a Humanities Research Librarian at SMU.
+Rafia Mirza is currently a Digital Scholarship Librarian at SMU.
 She helps provide research and instructional support for students and faculty who are interested in digital scholarship projects and leads the [Digital Humanities Research Institute at SMU.](http://www.smu.edu/dhri) She did graduate coursework in American studies at the University of Minnesota and received her MSI from the University of Michigan.

 ### Research interests